HeronErin/OSU-notes/calc/Derivatives.md

 If f'(a) exists
 $$ \lim_{h \to 0} \frac {f(a+h) - f(a)}h$$
-Need to show f is continous at a MEANING:
+Need to show f is continuous at a MEANING:
 $$ \lim_{x \to a} f(x)=f(a) $$
 Step 1:
 $$ \lim_{h \to 0} (f(a+h)-f(a)) = 0 $$